meiervisionlab/meiervisionlab.github.io/_pages/resources.md

 These resources are intended for anyone in or outside the lab.

 ### funding opportunties

 Ordered by training stage.
 This list is for anyone who finds it helpful, but if you're in the lab tell Dr. Meier if you want to apply for any of them (I do a poor job of keeping track who is eligible for what).

   * **Undergraduates** (UH): The [The Office of Undergraduate Research and Major Awards](https://www.uh.edu/honors/undergraduate-research/our-programs/) supports funding for undergraduates to undertake research projects under the direction of UH faculty.
 SURF and PURS are particularly relevant to our lab.

-  * **Undergrad, grad, and medical students** (no citizenship restrictions): [Fight for Sight Summer Student Fellowships](https://fightforsight.org/grants/research-categories/)

   * **Graduate students** (US citizens, permanent residents, or undocumented with permission): [HHMI Gilliam Fellows Program](https://www.hhmi.org/programs/gilliam-fellows)

-  * **Graduate students** (Canadian): If you hold a Canada Graduate Scholarship, be aware of the [Michael Smith Foreign Study Supplement](https://www.nserc-crsng.gc.ca/Students-Etudiants/PG-CS/CGSForeignStudy-BESCEtudeEtranger_eng.asp), which provides funding for short-term visits (a few months) to research labs outside of Canada.
+  * **Graduate students** (Canadian): If you're a grad student in Canada and you hold a Canada Graduate Scholarship, be aware of the [Michael Smith Foreign Study Supplement](https://www.nserc-crsng.gc.ca/Students-Etudiants/PG-CS/CGSForeignStudy-BESCEtudeEtranger_eng.asp), which provides funding for short-term visits (a few months) to research labs outside of Canada.

   * **Graduate students/postdocs** (non-US nationals): [AAUW's International Fellowships for Women](https://www.aauw.org/resources/programs/fellowships-grants/international/)